mikepred/MAP/text_analyzer/README.md

                                                                                               Pattern Matching
 ```

-## 🎯 Learning Objectives

-By exploring and utilizing this `text_analyzer` tool, you will:

-- Understand the architecture of a modular text analysis application in Python.
-- Learn how different components (file I/O, processing, analysis, display, configuration) interact within a package.
-- Gain proficiency in interpreting various text analysis outputs, including word frequencies, sentence metrics, and readability scores.
-- Understand how to effectively use the tool's features, including configuration options for customized analysis.
-- Appreciate the connection between these text analysis techniques and the preprocessing pipelines used in Large Language Models (LLMs).
-- Learn how to navigate and understand a well-structured Python package.

-## 🎓 Prerequisites

-**What you need to know:**

-- [ ] Basic Python syntax (variables, functions, loops, data structures)
-- [ ] How to run Python scripts from the command line
-- [ ] Basic understanding of text files and encodings

-**What you'll learn by exploring this tool:**

-- [ ] How modules in a Python package collaborate to deliver functionality.
-- [ ] The data flow within a text analysis pipeline, from input to output.
-- [ ] How to use configuration files to customize application behavior.
-- [ ] Practical application of text processing and analysis techniques.
-- [ ] How to leverage different analysis modules for comprehensive text understanding.

-## 📂 Project Structure

-The `text_analyzer` package (primarily within the `text_analyzer/` directory) and associated files are organized as follows:

-- `text_analyzer/analyzer.py`: The main executable script for the command-line interface (CLI).
-It provides a menu-driven interface and orchestrates the different analysis modules.
-- `webapp.py` (in project root): The main script for launching the Web Graphical User Interface (GUI).
-- `text_analyzer/gui.py`: The script for launching the local Desktop Graphical User Interface (GUI) using Tkinter.
-- `text_analyzer/config.py`: Stores all configuration settings for the application.
-This includes default file paths, lists of stop words, regular expressions for text cleaning and pattern matching, and limits for displaying results.
-- `text_analyzer/file_io.py`: Handles all file input and output operations for the CLI and core logic.
-- `text_analyzer/text_processing.py`: Contains functions dedicated to preparing text for analysis (cleaning, tokenization, stop word removal).
-- `text_analyzer/analysis.py`: Includes the core functions for performing various text analyses (word frequencies, sentence statistics, readability, patterns).
-- `text_analyzer/display.py`: Responsible for formatting and presenting the analysis results to the console for the CLI.
-- `text_analyzer/__init__.py`: An empty file that signals to Python that the `text_analyzer` directory should be treated as a package.
-- `text_analyzer/requirements.txt`: Lists the external Python libraries and dependencies required for the project to run correctly.
-- `text_analyzer/sample.txt` (or `s.txt`): Sample text files for quick analysis.
-- `templates/` (in project root): HTML templates for the `webapp.py`.
-- `static/` (in project root): CSS files for the `webapp.py`.
-- `.clinerules/`: This directory contains lesson plans and guides designed to help understand the project's structure, functionality, and how to explore it effectively.

 ## 🚀 How to Run the Text Analyzer

 There are three primary ways to run the Text Analyzer: